hieuvp/learning-monitoring/prometheus-introduction/README.md

 ## Introduction to Prometheus

-- Prometheus is an Open source monitoring solution.
-- Started at SoundCloud around 2012-2013,
-  and was made public in early 2015.
 - Prometheus provides Metrics & Alerting.
 - It is inspired by Google's Borgmon, which uses time-series data as a datasource,